 In various cases, a person might not be able to link the PAN to the Aadhaar.
 It is viewed that the reason for the rejection would be the mismatch of information present in the PAN and Aadhaar.
 However, once the corrections are made, one will easily be able to link the PAN and Aadhaar, following the steps mentioned above.

-Benefits of Linking the PAN with Aadhaar
+Benefits of Linking PAN with Aadhaar Card

 By linking the PAN with the Aadhaar, the possibility of an individual having more than one PAN Card is completely removed.
 When one links the Aadhaar with the PAN, it allows the Income Tax Department to copiously detect any form of tax evasion.
 Even the hectic process of actually filing income returns meticulously also becomes considerably easy.
 Individuals are not required to provide any proof of them having to have filed their income tax returns.
 Linking the Aadhaar with PAN will also prevent the latter from getting cancelled.
-This will help in having a summarised detail of one’s taxes attached to Aadhaar for future reference.
+This will help in having a summarized detail of one’s taxes attached to Aadhaar for future reference.

 Why is it important to Link PAN Card with Aadhaar Card?